liamvictor/gsc-exporter/python_scripts_overview.md

 ## gsc-pages-queries.py

 Generates a detailed report showing the relationship between queries and the pages they drive traffic to, and vice-versa.
 The output is a CSV file and an interactive HTML report.
+The script includes command-line options to limit the size of the HTML report for better performance.

 ## performance-analysis.py